cmc-aau/hpc-docs/docs/slurm/accounting.md

 ```

 ## Undergraduate students
-Undergraduate students (upto but NOT including master projects) share ressources within the `students` account and only their combined usage is limited.
+Undergraduate students (upto but NOT including master projects) share resources within the `students` account and only their combined usage is limited.
 View current limitations with for example:

 ```
 $ sacctmgr list account students -s | head -n 3